bitomule/Blog/Content/drafts/Getting started with Omnifocus automation.md

 ## What´s next

 There’s a lot of options you can explore with Omni automation.
-You can start exploring the API and creating your own actions although I suggest reading first Omni docs about [plugins](https://omni-automation.com/plugins/index.html).
+You can start exploring the API and creating your own actions, although I suggest reading first Omni docs about [plugins](https://omni-automation.com/plugins/index.html).

 I may write more posts about automation with OmniFocus if there’s anyone interested.
 Please just let me know.
 Some ideas I have are: